 The Company is subject to extensive federal, state and local environmental laws and regulations.
 These laws, among other things, regulate the discharge of materials into the environment and may require the Company to remove or mitigate the environmental effects of the disposal or release of petroleum or chemical substances at various sites.
 Environmental expenditures are expensed in the period incurred.
 Liabilities for expenditures of a non-capital nature are recorded when environmental assessment or remediation is probable and the costs can be reasonably estimated.
 Such liabilities are generally undiscounted unless the timing of cash payments is fixed and readily determinable.
-Management believes no materially significant liabilities of this nature existed as of December 31, 2015 or 2014.
+Management believes no materially significant liabilities of this nature existed as of December 31, 2016 or 2015.

 u.
-Supplemental disclosures of cash flow and non-cash investing and financing information
+Non-cash investing and supplemental cash flow information